All humanity is one undivided and indivisible family.

 🌱Gandhi’s philosophy is not just an ideal; it’s a call to action.
 We can translate his vision into concrete steps:

-• Cultivate Empathy and Compassion: Go beyond feeling for others (empathy) to acting with them (compassion).
+• Cultivate Empathy and Compassion: Extend your feelings for others (empathy) to take action with them (compassion).
 This involves:

 • Practicing Active Listening: Truly hearing others’ perspectives without judgment.